 Lastly, fire extinguishers should already be present in multi-unit buildings, but it may be beneficial to provide fire extinguishers in each unit or in easily accessible locations in common areas such as hallways and in laundry areas for buildings where extinguishers may not be required.

 Ensuring that all of these safety tips are implemented can be overwhelming.
-But with the help of a property management company like Bay Management Group, they take it upon themselves make sure your tenants are aware of these safety tips and that your unit is up to all safety standards.
-If you’re ready to get started, contact our team today – we’re ready to help!
+But with the help of a property management company like Bay Property Management Group, they take it upon themselves make sure your tenants are aware of these safety tips and that your unit is up to all safety standards.
+If you’re ready to get started, contact Bay Property Management Group in Philadelphia today – we’re ready to help!